Patterson-Sullivan measures and growth of relatively hyperbolic groups: Patterson-Sullivan measures on Bowditch boundary

-In this section, we consider the PS-measures constructed on the completion $\Gx \cup \pG$, where $\pG$ is the Bowditch boundary of $G$ with shortcut metrics.
-The generalities of Section 2 shall get specialized and simplified in this context with aid of the following two facts:
+In this section, we consider the PS-measures constructed on the completion $\bar G:=\Gx \cup \pG$, where $\pG$ is the Bowditch boundary of $G$ with shortcut metrics.
+In this case, we set the basepoint $o=1$.
+The generalities of Section \ref{Section3} shall get specialized and simplified in this context with aid of the following two facts:

 \begin{enumerate} \item $G$ is divergent with respect to the word metric $d$. \item The Karlsson Visibility Lemma \ref{karlssonlem} holds for the compactification $G \cup \pG$. \end{enumerate}